What is the best way to pair wine and food?

 There are some simple truths of pairing food and wine.
-This will give you some guidelines for your next get together or dinner party.
+Below we will give you some guidelines for your next get together or dinner party

-In today’s kitchen, long gone is the old myth of red wine with red meat and white wines with fish and poultry!
-We now make decisions as to whether we want to complement or contrast the dish we are serving.
+In today’s kitchen, long gone is the old myth of red wine pairing with red meat and white wines pairing just with fish and poultry!

 - Consider the occasion and/or the weather.
 For example, is it summer or winter?

-- You can beat the heat in food with some sweetness in the wine.
+- You can beat the heat in food with some sweetness in the wine you choose

-- Food that is smoked always goes well with a wine that is oaked.
+- Food that is smoked always goes well with a wine that is oaky

 The simple truth about wine:

 A simple truth about wine is that the flavor of the wine will change when served with food.
-The wine flavor and characteristic, when tasted on its own, will not be the same when tasted with food.
+The wine’s flavor and characteristic, when tasted on its own, will not be the same as when it is tasted with food.

-If you apply some simple basics of food and wine pairing it will start you down the road to great new adventures.
+If you apply some simple basics of food and wine pairing it will help you start down the road to great new adventures.
 These adventures can lead to exploring wines from different regions and countries.
 Begin to try pairing wine with foods from the same regions and the related season.